 Another great way of making sure that you come up for relevant searches in the local area is to make sure that your business citations are consistent and have the right information.
 There are many data aggregators that are used by the search engines to gather information so making sure your business information is correct in these will help your business get to the top.
 Some examples of the key data aggregators in the UK include: thomsonlocal, scoot, touchlocal, The Mirror, The Sun and Bing so make sure you check these and ensure they are up to date.

 You should also be looking to create new business citations for your company and some good sources for these include: Yelp, Yellow Pages, Yahoo Local as well as looking at industry relevant directories and community websites such as Chambers of Commerce and local council websites.

-With the meteoric rise of the smartphone virtual assistants such as Siri, Cortana and Alexa have opened up a whole new way for users to find what they want.
-And because most of these searches are happening on mobile and on the go, users are more focused on finding a local business to match their needs.
+With the meteoric rise of the virtual assistants such as Google assistant and Amazon Alexa a whole new channel has been opened up for users to find what they want.
+And, because most of these searches are based on local intent, results are even more focused on local businesses that match the needs of users.

 From adding natural language on your website and creating pages like Q&A pages that use conversational language to the use of structured markup, there are plenty of ways to help get your website noticed in voice search.
 Giving the search engines as much information as possible about your pages will help them find and index your pages correctly and ensure local customers can find you ahead of your competitors.

 Tools to use

 There are many tools available to help make your job easier when looking at Local SEO and here we give you some of the best that are currently available for free.

 Save development time with this free and easy to use schema generator to help you markup your web pages with valid Schema.org markup to help make sure your business’s details are picked up correctly by the search engines.